BARC ANIMAL SHELTER AND ADOPTIONS

 - Attacks domestic animals;

 - Is documented by Animal Enforcement, a police officer, a neighborhood protection official or a member of the public to be running at large three or more times in a 12-month period; or

 - Is one of a number of dogs or other animals maintained on the property owned or controlled by its owner so as to be dangerous to the public health, safety or welfare.

-For purposes of this section, if a dog is documented to be at large three or more times in a 12-month period by a member of the public, such documentation must consist of photographic evidence with a date and time stamp and in which the dog can be clearly identified.
+For purposes of this section, if a dog is documented to be at large three or more times in a 12-month period by a member of the public, such documentation must consist of photographic evidence with a date and time stamp on the printed photo the dog mustbe clearly identifiable on the photo.

 How to Declare a Dog as a Nuisance

-The affidavit/statement must contain a description of the events, with the dates and beginning to end times of the incidents that caused the person making the complaint to believe the dog in question to be a Public Nuisance dog as defined above.
-The date and times must be specific, for example: 1-1-2016 1am to 6am: The dog was in the back yard and barked continuously.
+The affidavit must contain a description of the events, with the dates and beginning to end times of the incidents that caused the person making the complaint to believe the dog in question to be a Public Nuisance dog as defined above.

 For questions please call 311 to contact the City of Houston Animal Control Managers.